-INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families.

-INDICATORS: c. promoting in the school community a common

-priorities and strategic initiatives.

-INDICATORS: e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.

-INDICATORS: I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.
+COMPETENCY: INDICATORS: (1) Building Effective Relationships a. collaborating with community and provincial agencies to address the needs of students and their families.
+COMPETENCY: INDICATORS: (3) Visionary Leadership c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.

-- (b) be accountable and provide assurances to students, parents, the community and the Minister for student achievement of learning outcomes, - (c) provide, where appropriate, for the engagement of parents, students, staff and the community, including municipalities and the local business community, in board matters, including the board's plans and the achievement of goals and targets within those plans.
+(b) be accountable and provide assurances to students, parents, the community and the Minister for student achievement of learning outcomes,

+(c) provide, where appropriate, for the engagement of parents, students, staff and the community, including municipalities and the local business community, in board matters, including the board's plans and the achievement of goals and targets within those plans,